jp/blog/source/2013-07-12-load-testing-a-facebook-application.html.markdown

 tags: load testing, Facebook, JMeter, Ruby on Rails
 ---

+Creating hundreds of Facebook test users, creating random groups of test users, injecting them in JMeter and hammering the servers with them, that's what it is about.

+READMORE

 <center>
 # Load testing a Facebook application
 <sup>or how to destroy servers when developers are deploying</sup>